taooceros/CV/modules_en/open-source.typ

   date: [2020 - Present],
   location: [Global],
   description: [
+    - Awarded more than *8,000 GitHub stars* and received more than *50,000 downloads* per release.
-    - Collaborated with a team of \~10 active members and many other contributors across countries to develop a Windows application.
+    - Collaborated with a team of \~10 active members and many other contributors worldwide.
-    - Awarded more than 7,000 GitHub stars and received more than 50,000 downloads per release.
+    - Re-architected the multi-threaded synchronization with a *data-flow* model to improve the performance and scalability.
+    - Re-designed the *Cross-Language* Plugin System to support *bidirectional* communication between plugins and the core.
-    - Created and managed the CI/CD Pipeline of Internationalization with _Crowdin_ (supported more than 20 languages).
+    - Created and managed the *CI/CD* Pipeline of *Internationalization* with _Crowdin_ (supported more than 20 languages).
     - Wrote Plugin Development Document for plugins written in .NET family (C\#, F\#, VB.NET, etc.).
   ],
   tags: ([WPF], [C\#], [Desktop Development]),